 Stars: Dulal Sarkar, Debalina Roy

 Chotoder Chobi (English: A Story about small people) is one of the top contenders for the top award at the 45th International Film festival of India.
 Chotoder Chobi is apparently a simple love story.
 The story begins with the shocking death of Shibu, a dwarf clown, whose trapeze act goes horribly wrong.
-He is bed-ridden, leaving his wife and daughter in utter distress, and the circus company offers a inadequate amount for his treatment and sends it to the family through the Khoka’s hands (Dulal Sarkar).
+He is bedridden, leaving his wife and daughter in utter distress, and the circus company offers an inadequate amount for his treatment and sends it to the family through the Khoka’s hands (Dulal Sarkar).
 Khoka, Shibu’s colleague, and a dear friend is pained to see Shibu’s family in a financial crunch, and the news of Shibu’s death (in fact a suicide) aggravates his anger.
-He leaves his job instantly and befriends Soma, the deceased’s daughter and becomes his confidant.
+He leaves his job instantly and befriends Soma, the deceased’s daughter, and becomes his confidant.
 Dulal Sarkar and Debalina Roy do justice to their tailor-made roles.
-One of the Best Bengali Movies 2014 which should definitely watch.
+It one of the Best Bengali Movies in 2014 which you should definitely watch.

 3. Asha Jaoar Majhe (2014)